Growing apples: tips for how to grow apples

 The apple orchard at Gravetye Manor dates back to the 1890s when the charismatic garden writer William Robinson first moved to Gravetye.
 The sheltered, two-acre, south-facing slope is quite protected from frosts and cold winds and warms up in the summer to ripen some amazing apples.
 A few heritage apple varieties still remain from that time, mainly 'Blenheim Orange' and a few 'Crawley Beauty' but as part of the garden restoration project, head gardener Tom Coward planted a new generation of apple trees.

 The harvest starts in late August with apple varieties like 'Discovery' and runs deep into November, with 'Braeburn' probably being the last.
 October is the peak of the apple season.
 Most of the cultivars ripen around the second or third week of October and the gardeners head out to deal with the wonderful glut of apples.

 The apple orchard at Gravetye is designed as a wild garden and organised totally differently to commercial production.
-Instead of straight rows of dwarf trees, apples are spaced erratically, and interplanted with thousands of naturalised bulbs.
+Instead of straight rows of dwarf trees, apple trees are spaced erratically, and interplanted with thousands of naturalised bulbs.
 Each cultivar is grafted on vigorous and semi-vigorous rootstocks, so the trees will become tall, majestic specimens, trained into traditional, open-centered, vase-shaped trees.
 Fruit from the trees is used in the kitchens.

 Here head gardener Tom Coward gives his top tips for growing apples.